mangabaka/selfhosted-proxy/README.md

 ## Customization

-You can overwrite or extend any of the provided Docker Compose configuration by adding a service with the same name in `compose.yml`
+You can overwrite or extend any of the provided Docker Compose configuration by adding a service with the same name in `compose.yml`.

+You can, of course, also just fork or edit the hell out of this repo.

+## Contributing

+We're always happy to review Pull Requests with improvements, features, documentation, bug fixes and what not.